 One of the latest examples of the mass use of cluster bombs is by NATO in 1999 during attacks on the territory of the Federal Republic of Yugoslavia, including Kosovo and Metohija.

-The Convention on Cluster Munitions, which prohibits the use of cluster bombs, of 2008, prohibits this type of weapon from being produced, stored, used and restricts its transfer.
+The Convention on Cluster Munitions, which prohibits the use of cluster bombs, from 2008, prohibits this type of weapon from being produced, stored, used and restricts its transfer.
 However, a number of countries in the world have not ratified this convention, including the USA, Russia and Ukraine.

 At least five models of Russian aircraft bombs with cluster design are known.
 First of all, this is the already mentioned RBK-500 SPBE-D, which weighs 500 kilograms and has self-aiming combat elements.
 Its two-spectrum infrared seeker is directed at targets that emit heat, both at enemy manpower and at armored vehicles.